 Grid Method of Transferring a Reference Photo

 I find the grid method most time consuming.
-This is done by drawing equal squares on your canvas, lets say one inch, and then draw the same squares on a copy of your reference photo.
+This is done by drawing equal squares on your canvas, lets say one inch squares, and then draw the same one inch squares on a copy of your reference photo.

 You then draw the contents of each square in your photo onto your canvas.
 Your photo can be enlarged for painting using this method too.